wh0am15533/UnityPackageBrowser/README.md

 ## Why?

 Because there isn't an existing reliable tool already.
-The closest you come is some Python script that's a bit outdated.
+The closest you come is some Python script that's a bit outdated and SLOW.

 ## What about Resource files and AssetBundles?